Mako88/dxx-tracker/README.md

   `21`: Register a game with the tracker.
 The format is `21b=HEADER,z=BLOB`.
 Whenever the tracker recieves another info packet from the same IP address & port, it will update the currently hosted game.

   `22`: Remove a game from the tracker.
-(The client only needs to send the opcode).
+(The host only needs to send the opcode).

   `23`: Retrieve a list of games.
 The format is`23HEADER` (You do not need to pass the `b=` because it is assumed).
 This will send each game in its own packet formatted as a string (as shown below).